Lady A (singer)

 Anita White (born July 18, 1958), known professionally as Lady A, is an American singer of blues, soul, funk, and gospel music.

 Career

 Born and raised in Seattle, Washington, she began singing at age five with her musical family, and her performance career began in the 1980s as a backup vocalist in a Motown cover band.
 She played in the group Lady A & the Baby Blues Funk band for 18 years and then went solo on tour in the Pacific Northwest and Mississippi Delta regions.
-She has released five solo albums, debuting in 2010.
+She has released seven solo albums, debuting in 2010.
 She operates Lady A Productions, serving gospel and blues artists.
 She hosts, as of 2020, two music shows on NWCZ Radio online: Gumbo & Gospel, and Black N Blues (the B side).
-Her own music's subject matter has included racial activism such as about the killing of Trayvon Martin and the murder of George Floyd.
+Her own music's subject matter has included anti-racist activism such as about the killing of Trayvon Martin and the murder of George Floyd.